zicoz18/erc20-as-subnet-gas-token-tutorial/README.md

 	}

-	/* With above 2 functions we have processed old blocks */ console.log("\n\nOld events proccessed");
+	/* With above 2 functions we have processed old blocks */ console.log("\n\nOld events processed");

 	/* Now we subscribe to bridgeContract events on both chains Which allows us to run a function whenever a new event is observed */

 	/* Subscribe to bridge events on avax */ bridgeContracts.avax.admin.on(